Durham Women FC

 Football

-Cestria was founded during 2006 by Lee Sanders and the North East side became perennial achievers in the women’s game.
-The girls played teams as far-reaching as Portugal, Ghana and America before winning the prestigious World Peace Cup in Oslo in 2010.
+Cestria founded during 2006 by Lee Sanders and the Northeast side became perennial achievers in the women’s game.
+The girls played teams as far-reaching as Portugal, Ghana, and America before winning the prestigious World Peace Cup in Oslo in 2010.
 A year later, they finished runners-up at the Gothia World Youth Cup.

 Their first season as a senior football side finished in a Northern Women’s Combination League trophy before the merger came about with Sanders and Quentin Sloper, head of sport at Durham University, heading up the idea.

-A successful second season followed with Durham finishing 7th despite an injury-ravaged campaign, giving the Wildcats plenty of confidence heading into 2016.
+A successful second season followed with Durham finishing seventh despite an injury-ravaged campaign, giving the Wildcats plenty of confidence heading into 2016.

 Address